-The 3D city model-Digital Twin project works on the development of studies concerning digital urban models of the DOUT – Digital Open Urban Twin project (2018-2019).
-The purpose, in the outline of DOUT, is to study the integrated methodological approach for the generation of an open data platform to collect, integrate, manage data and information on an urban scale and to simulate the actions and effects of policies on cities.
-The preliminary phase of the research involved the exploration of BIM-GIS-oriented urban-scale data modeling platforms and their adaptability and compliance with principles of standards and interoperability (Eg: 3DS-Dassault Systèmes 3D experience).
-The project also operates in the direction of implement a methodological approach and technological process towards the structure of a spatial database starting from the case of the City of Turin.
-This 3D city model is intended as an innovative concept of Digital Twin, that is the digital replica of the city, not only capable of reproducing the existing physical condition, but also integrating morphological and semantic aspects, and, in the future, able to implement forecasting algorithms capable to formulating hypotheses on the effects of urban dynamics and policies.
+The 3D City Model – Digital Twin project works on the development of studies concerning digital urban models of the DOUT – Digital Open Urban Twin project (2018-2019).
+The purpose, in the outline of DOUT, is to study the integrated methodological approach for the generation of an open data platform to collect, integrate and manage data and information on an urban scale and to simulate the actions and effects of policies on cities.
+The preliminary phase of the research involved the exploration of BIM-GIS-oriented urban-scale data modelling platforms and their adaptability and compliance with principles of standards and interoperability (e.g. 3DS-Dassault Systèmes 3D experience).
+The project also works towards implementing a methodological approach and technological process to structure a spatial database base on the case study of the City of Turin.
+This 3D city model is intended as an innovative concept of Digital Twin, which is a digital replica of the city, not only capable of reproducing the existing physical conditions, but also integrating morphological and semantic aspects, and, in the future, able to implement forecasting algorithms capable of formulating hypotheses on the effects of urban dynamics and policies.

-In order to analyse and monitor these dynamics, it is essential to have geo-spatial tools that manage geographic data, in the form of numerical cartography and 3D models, allowing the identification and quantification of urban transformations and any area that needs further urban regeneration interventions, in order to implement localized actions, preserving the built heritage of the city.
-For this reason, acquisition tools, measurements techniques and multi-source and multi-content products derived from Geomatics approaches are a valuable support for the analysis and modelling of the urban legacy and built space and human phenomena too that constitute the city.
+In order to analyse and monitor these dynamics, it is essential to have geo-spatial tools that manage geographic data, in the form of numerical cartography and 3D models, allowing the identification and quantification of urban transformations and any area that needs further urban regeneration interventions, in order to implement localised actions, preserving the built heritage of the city.
+For this reason, acquisition tools, measurement techniques and multi-source and multi-content products derived from geomatics approaches are a valuable support for the analysis and modelling of the urban legacy and built space, as well as the human phenomena that constitute the city.

-The Geomatics research applied to the city modelling is going to investigate, in the last 10 years, on the issues related to the concept of 3D city models.
-The current perspective of this research interest is the possibility to model not only 3D and semantic information of urban objects but also multi-dimensional information, especially related to past time resolution, in order to simulate future behaviour.
-In fact, recent years, 3D city model and Digital Twin concepts have become increasingly relevant, not only in the Geomatics field, but also in various fields of research such as urban planning, urban regeneration activities in the field of cultural heritage and then in the monitoring of transformation processes of the city.
-Currently, a research key is still far from being solved and it is represented by the integration of standards, formats and modelling techniques adopted by GIS territorial analysis systems (focused in the production of territorial numerical maps) and BIM and HBIM database (fundamental for a 3D relational parametric modelling at architectural scale).
-Therefore, it will be fundamental to manage and adopt different data sources within platforms able to manage and test their flexibility towards a possible integration within a unique relational, structured and multi-content/multi-scale geo-database.
+The geomatics research applied to city modelling is used to investigate issues related to the concept of 3D city models in the last 10 years.
+The current perspective of this research is the possibility of modelling not only 3D and semantic information of urban objects, but also multi-dimensional information, especially related to past time resolution, in order to simulate future behaviour.
+In fact, in recent years, 3D city model and Digital Twin concepts have become increasingly relevant, not only in the field of geomatics, but also in various fields of research, such as urban planning, urban regeneration activities in the field of cultural heritage and then in the monitoring of city transformation processes.
+Currently, the research is still far from being solved and is represented by the integration of standards, formats and modelling techniques adopted by GIS regional analysis systems (focused on the production of regional numerical maps) and BIM and HBIM databases (fundamental for 3D relational parametric modelling on an architectural scale).
+It will therefore be fundamental to manage and adopt different data sources within platforms able to manage and test their flexibility for possible integration within a unique relational, structured and multi-content/multi-scale geographical database.

-The topics that the research project 3D city model-digital twin is going to progressively face, in an interdisciplinary analysis perspective related to 3D city models conception and structuring, are: the geometric problem, the semantic problem, the relations problem, the thematic content problem.
+The topics that the 3D City Model – Digital Twin research project will progressively cover, in an interdisciplinary analysis related to the design and structure of 3D city models, are: the geometric problem, the semantic problem, the relations problem and the thematic content problem.

-From these assumptions, starting from the analysis of standards (preferably with open-source approach), structured geospatial data, tools and methodologies available today, the project is focusing on the definition of an urban modelling code, for design and planning tool able to support local decision-making processes, in the form of 3D geo-database (.gdb) suitable for hosting complex and interconnected thematic data (about built heritage, energy consumption, acoustics studies, traffic analysis, floor information, etc.).
-This is conducted with particular consideration on a possible definition, through the support of geo-processing operations, of a model able to detect and identify the different levels of each building entity (derived from structured cartography of Spatial Data infrastructure implemented and updated).
+Based on these assumptions, starting by analysing the standards (preferably using an open-source approach), structured geospatial data, tools and methodologies available today, the project focuses on defining an urban modelling code for a design and planning tool able to support local decision-making processes, in the form of a 3D geographical database (.gdb) suitable for hosting complex and interconnected thematic data (on built heritage, energy consumption, noise studies, traffic analysis, ground information, etc.).
+This is conducted with particular consideration of a possible definition, through the support of geo-processing operations, of a model able to detect and identify the different levels of each building entity (derived from structured cartography of spatial data infrastructure implemented and updated).

-Therefore, the research’s objective is the development of a structured geometrically and semantically 3D City Model, related to the Torino municipality, on the basis of defined ad-hoc parametric spatial rules capable of representing urban phenomena, modelling the historical stratifications of the city and evaluate how these layers can interact within a three-dimensional modelling environment in order to replicate past and simulate future transformation and sustainable scenarios through platforms adoption dedicated to urban simulation.
+The research objective is therefore to develop a geometrically and semantically structured 3D city model related to the municipality of Turin, on the basis of parametric spatial rules defined ad hoc and capable of representing urban phenomena, modelling the historical stratifications of the city and evaluating how these layers can interact within a three-dimensional modelling environment in order to replicate past and simulate future transformation and sustainable scenarios through platforms adoption dedicated to urban simulation.